prpaskov/publicationBot/README.md

 - Formats paper in LaTeX.
 - Writes code fabricating an accompanying dataset.

-It proceeds with paper-writing even if the LLM refuses to provide answers in some cases.
+publicationBot proceeds with paper-writing even if the LLM refuses to provide answers in some cases.
 User can set the LLM model and adjust its temperature and version.

 ## Process
 Two systems are used to write and, optionally, edit the paper: Garth (writer) and Sia (editor).
 System descriptions live in all_prompts.py.
 The prompt sequence follows: